daxian-dbw/PowerShell-ALC-Samples/Targeting-NetStandard2.0/README.md

-The type `AssemblyLoadContext` is not available when targeting `netstandard2.0` or `net462`, but it's easy to wrap a few reflection API calls to create a custom `AssemblyLoadContext` and load an assembly into it from path when the module runs in the .NET (PowerShell 7+) environment. so, we will create the `AssemblyLoadContextProxy` type that encapsulate those reflection operations, and we will show how to use `AppDomain.AssemblyResolve` and `AssemblyLoadContextProxy` to work around this assembly conflict issue.
+The type `AssemblyLoadContext` is not available when targeting `netstandard2.0` or `net462`, but it's easy to wrap a few reflection API calls to create a custom `AssemblyLoadContext` and load an assembly into it from path when the module runs in the .NET (PowerShell 7+) environment.
+So, we will create the `AssemblyLoadContextProxy` type that encapsulate those reflection operations, and we will show how to use `AppDomain.AssemblyResolve` and `AssemblyLoadContextProxy` to work around this assembly conflict issue.

 > **NOTE:** Do not use `Assembly.LoadFile` for the dependency isolation purpose.</br>